unevens/pffft-double/README.txt

+Use https://github.com/marton78/pffft instead.
+This repository is getting merged into it.

 The original PFFFT library by Julien Pommier -a pretty fast FFT - is hosted at https://bitbucket.org/jpommier/pffft/src/default/

 This repository contains three additional files: the first two are pfft-double.h and pfft-double.c,